 Racing Legends is a new series being shown on BBC 2 where high-profile car enthusiasts pay tribute to British driving greats and re-enact one of their most famous races.
 In the first episode, actor Patrick Stewart and former racing driver Stirling Moss travel to Florence in a classic Mercedes to retrace the route of Italy's most famous road race - the Mille Miglia.
 The next two episodes feature Chris Hoy on rally legend, Colin McRae, with the help of his father Jimmy, and James Martin on Sir Jackie Stewart, the three time Formula 1 champion.

-Episode one of Racing Legends, with Stirling and Patrick Stewart, will be broadcast at 8.00pm, 27th December on BBC 2, enjoy a preview below:
+Episode one of Racing Legends, with Stirling and Patrick Stewart, will be broadcast at 8.00pm, 27th December on BBC 2.

 © BBC - photography by Steve Perry